34 Engaging Camping Activities For Preschoolers And Toddlers

 8. Dreamcatchers

 While camping, you can make dreamcatchers with a twist.
 Instead of the typical feathers, use anything they find around.
-You can use a small rock and stick hanging leaves, pine cones, or even the painted leaves.
+You can use a small rock and stick hanging leaves, pine cones, or even painted leaves to it.
 Take it back home and hang it around your home or in the backyard.
 Your child’s dream catcher could also be the perfect camping souvenir.

 9. Amateur astronomy